bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 new knowledge; we're trying to extend beyond our data to a population to get answers.

-In our class, we will define formal statistical inference as settings where one wants to infer facts about a population using noisy statistical data where uncertainty must be accounted for.

 ## Motivating example: who's going to win the election?

 In every major election, pollsters would like to know, ahead of the